List of mountain peaks of Mexico: Highest major summits

-Of the 40 highest major summits of Mexico, three peaks exceed 5000 m elevation, eight peaks exceed 4000 m, and 28 peaks exceed 3000 m elevation.
+Of the 40 highest major summits of Mexico, three peaks exceed 5000 m elevation, ten peaks exceed 4000 m, and 38 peaks exceed 3000 m elevation.

 Of these 40 peaks, five are located in Jalisco, five in Coahuila, four in Oaxaca, six in Puebla, four in the state of Mexico, three in Chiapas, two in Nuevo León, two in Veracruz, two in Michoacán, two in Querétaro, two in Durango, two in Chihuahua, two in San Luis Potosí, and one each in Morelos, Tlaxcala, Mexico City, Colima, Guerrero, Guanajuato, Zacatecas, Baja California, Aguascalientes, Sinaloa, and Sonora.
 Volcán Tacaná lies on the international border between Chiapas and Guatemala, and nine other peaks lie on a state border.

 Most prominent summits

 Of the 40 most prominent summits of México, only Pico de Orizaba exceeds 4000 m of topographic prominence, Popocatépetl exceeds 3000 m, five peaks exceed 2000 m, and 26 peaks are ultra-prominent summits with at least 1500 m of topographic prominence.

 Of these 40 peaks, five are located in Oaxaca, five in Baja California, four in Puebla, four in Jalisco, four in Nuevo León, four in Coahuila, three in Veracruz, three in México, three in Baja California Sur, two in Michoacán, two in Querétaro, and one each in Morelos, Guerrero, Tlaxcala, Guanajuato, Durango, Chiapas, and Distrito Federal.
 Five peaks lie on a state border.